Is it safe to box in your forties? Are you likely to be injured? Should you even consider boxing if you have small children at home?

 I started boxing at 42, I have a husband and three kids at home, and looking back, I’m slightly amazed that I never had these questions back when I started.
 But in those days I had other, more pressing issues.
 I’d never done anything like boxing (or anything else) for myself before.
 I was miserable and depressed.
 I didn’t think my marriage was going to survive.
 I frankly didn’t care what happened in the ring; I was just blindly hoping for something to relieve the darkness.

 Boxing pulled me out of the abyss, and taught me how to fight for myself and the things I wanted.
-If you’ve read The Badass Manifesto (which you can get for free at this link), you’ve heard a bit more of that story.

-But as I grew more proficient in boxing (and life) and started to spar regularly, people began to pose these questions to me.
+And as I grew more proficient in boxing (and life) and started to spar regularly, people began to pose these questions to me.

 They’re good questions from people who mean well, and some of them come from people who are not (or haven’t been) boxers themselves.
 But they ALSO come from boxers, like the awesome Glowing Edge reader who sent this email (I’ve edited it slightly):